Global Stabilization for the BBM-KP equations on R2: Introduction

-It is interesting to point out that there are many works related to the equation \eqref{1} not only dealing with well-posedness theory.
+It is interesting to point out that there are many works related to equation \eqref{1} not only dealing with well-posedness theory.
 For example, in \cite{mammeri} the author proves that if the solution of this problem has compact support for any time, then the solution vanishes identically.
 This is called a unique continuation property.
-Moreover, a variety of exact traveling wave solutions of the BBM-KP equation and its generalizations have been formally derived, including solitons, compactons, solitary patterns, and periodic solutions, among others (see for instance \cite{aguilar2024, bona2002, mammeri, saut2004}).
-Furthermore, \cite{daspan2007} shows that the solutions of the IVP (KP) and the regularized KP equations (BBM-KP) are the same, within their accuracy, on the time scale \(0 \leq t \leq \varepsilon^{-3/2}\), where nonlinear and dispersive effects can create an order-one difference in the wave profiles.
-Finally, and very recently, in \cite{aguilar2024}, the authors show that the BBM-KP Cauchy problem solution converges to the BBM Cauchy problem solution in a suitable function space if the initial data for both equations are close as \( y \rightarrow \infty \).
+Moreover, a variety of exact traveling wave solutions of the BBM-KP equation and its generalizations have been formally derived, including solitons, compactons, solitary patterns, and periodic solutions, among others (see, for instance, \cite{aguilar2024, bona2002, mammeri, saut2004}).
+Furthermore, \cite{daspan2007} shows that the solutions of the IVP (KP) and regularized KP equations (BBM-KP) are the same, within their precision, on the time scale \(0 \leq t \leq \varepsilon^{-3/2}\), where nonlinear and dispersive effects can create a one-order difference in the wave profiles.
+Finally, and very recently, in \cite{aguilar2024}, the authors show that the solution of the BBM-KP Cauchy problem converges to the solution of the BBM Cauchy problem in a suitable function space if the initial data for both equations are as close as \( y \rightarrow \infty \).

 \vglue 0.3cm